angular/dgeni/README.md

 * `service-provider-mapping` - relates documents about angular services to their corresponding angular service provider document.

-This package also provides a set of templates for generating an HTML file for each docment.
+This package also provides a set of templates for generating an HTML file for each document: api, directive, error, filter function, input, module, object, overview, provider, service, type and a number to support rendering of the runnable examples.

 ### doc.angularjs.org Package